tomtsagk/avdl/README.md

 Published under the GPL-3 license, this project can be used for free.
-Any game created with `avdl` fully belongs to the person that made it, and they can what they like with it.
+Any game created with `avdl` fully belongs to the person that made it, and they can do what they like with it.

 ## Games made with this language